tekHudson/DruidBarClassic/README.md

 Prepair for classic release.
 Update TOC to work with launcher version listed.
 Get drag working.
+Fix text position.
+All primary settings in Bar Options category appear to be working.

 #### 0.2
 Remove KMG suport.